WindyLab/LLM-RL-Papers/README.md

 ![](./images/IEEE2024_3411015.png)

 LLM-Guided reinforcement learning framework.
 This paper proposes an LLM-guided deep reinforcement learning framework for IFC, which utilizes LLM-guided deep reinforcement learning to achieve intelligent flight control under limited computational resources.
 LLM provides direct guidance during training based on local knowledge, which improves the quality of data generated in agent-environment interaction within DRL, expedites training, and offers timely feedback to agents, thereby partially mitigating sparse reward issues.
-Additionally, we present an effective reward function to comprehensively balance the aircraft coupling control to ensure stable, flexible control.
+Additionally, they present an effective reward function to comprehensively balance the aircraft coupling control to ensure stable, flexible control.
 Finally, simulations and experiments show that the proposed techniques have good performance, robustness, and adaptability across various flight tasks, laying a foundation for future research in the intelligent air combat decision-making domain.

 ***